WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 To be eligible, a spell must be incapable of targeting more than one creature at the spell's current level.
 For example, magic missile and scorching ray aren't eligible, but ray of frost and chromatic orb are.

 ### Ability Score Improvement
+*4th-level mage feature*
+___
+<div style='margin-top:-6px'></div>

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2. or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

+<div class='footnote'>PART 1 | CLASSES</div>

+\pagebreakNum

 ### Spell Mastery
+*18th-level mage feature*
+___
+<div style='margin-top:-6px'></div>

-At 18th level, you have achieved such mastery over certain spells that you can cast them at will.
+You have achieved such mastery over certain spells that you can cast them at will.
 Choose a 1st-level mage spell and a 2nd-level mage spell that are in your spell&shy;book.
 You can cast those spells at their lowest level without expending a spell slot when you have them prepared.
 If you want to cast either spell at a higher level, you must expend a spell slot as normal.

-<div class='footnote'>PART 1 | CLASSES</div>

-\pagebreakNum

 You can spend 8 hours in study, and change one or both of the spells you chose for different spells of the same level.

 ### Signature Spells
+*20th-level mage feature*
+___
+<div style='margin-top:-6px'></div>

-When you reach 20th level, you gain mastery over <br> two powerful spells and can cast them with little effort. <br> Choose two 3rd-level mage spells in your spellbook as your signature spells.
+You gain mastery over <br/> two powerful spells and can cast them with little effort. <br/> Choose two 3rd-level mage spells in your spellbook as your signature spells.
 You always have these spells prepared, they don't count against the number of spells you have prepared, and you can cast each of them once at 3rd level without expending a spell slot.
 When you do so, you can't do so again until you finish a short or long rest.

 If you want to cast either spell at a higher level, you must expend a spell slot as normal.